rikedyp/LearnDyalog/docs/learn-catalogue/user-commands.md

 ## Updates to Dyalog-supplied User Commands and to SALT

-User commands and SALT are continually improved.
+User commands and SALT (todo: what is SALT?) are continually improved.
 So that users can benefit from fixes, zip files are uploaded from time to time containing the latest complete set of SALT and Dyalog-supplied user command files.
 To update SALT and the Dyalog-supplied user commands in your installation, follow the instructions below.:

 1. Identify the **[DYALOG]** installation directory by entering the following in a Dyalog Session: